Quick/Quick/Documentation/SettingUpYourXcodeProject.md

 # Setting Up Tests in Your Xcode Project

-When you create a new project in Xcode 7, a unit test target is included by default.
+When you create a new project in Xcode 7, a unit test target is included by default (unless it's a Command Line Tool project).
 To write unit tests, you'll need to be able to use your main target's code from within your test target.

 ## Testing Swift Code Using Swift

 In order to test code written in Swift, you'll need to do two things:

-1. Set "defines module" in your `.xcodeproj` to `YES`.
+1. Set "Defines Module" in your `.xcodeproj` to `YES`.

-  * To do this in Xcode: Choose your project, then "Build Settings" header, then "Defines Modules" line, then select "Yes".
+  * To do this in Xcode: Choose your project, then "Packaging" header, then "Defines Modules" line, then select "Yes".
+Note: you may have to choose "All" (Build Settings) instead of "Basic" to see the "Packaging" section.

 2. `@testable import YourAppModuleName` in your unit tests.
 This will expose Any `public` and `internal` (the default) symbols to your tests. `private` symbols are still unavailable.